precice/aste/docs/README.md

 ASTE is a collection of tools that can be used to reproduce and evaluate particular setups without using actual solver codes.
 There are two common use-cases, where this is particularly useful:

-1. Reproducing a specific mapping setup of a coupled case, e.g., a case crashes since the mapping fails or the mapping seems to behave unexpected.
-ASTE allows to rerun such a case (in parallel if needed) and investigate the mapping in terms of accuracy as well as runtime.
+1. Reproducing a specific mapping setup of a coupled case, e.g., a case crashes since the mapping fails or the mapping seems to behave unexpectedly.
+ASTE allows for rerunning such a case (in parallel if needed) and investigating the mapping in terms of accuracy as well as runtime.

 2. Replay mode, where we replace a participant in a coupled setup with ASTE resulting in a uni-directional coupling.
 This is useful for debugging, for developing new adapters, but also for efficiency reasons (explicit instead of implicit coupling, no computationally demanding solver needs to be executed).